dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 VEP cleaning
 ------------

 This step uses ``granite cleanVCF`` to clean VEP annotations, to remove consequences that we do not want to include, such as introns.
-This step does not remove any variants, but only modifies the VEP annotation.
+This step removes variants that remain with no VEP annotations after the cleaning.

 Blacklist